Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: M A X I M U M - L I K E L I H O O D T H E O R Y

 The first is by direct calculation of the covariance between the windowed periodograms in eq.~(\ref{toomet}), rewritten \cite[]{Walden+94} as

 where, abusing notation ever so slightly, $\sQ$ is the discrete-Fourier transform matrix operator that transforms windowed spatial-domain observations to the spectral domain, $\sQ'$ and ${\sQ^*}'$ its transpose and conjugate transposes, respectively, and $\mcC\ofst$ the Mat\'ern autocovariance sequence at all available lags.
 Fig.~\ref{bluabl} illustrates this computational procedure for a spatial observation grid with a unit-window taper.
 The top row shows the covariance sequence $\mcC\ofst(\|\bx-\bxp\|)$ with all two-dimensional lag-distances unwrapped along the two axes labeled $\bx(:)$ and $\bxp(:)$, followed by the covariance of the periodograms as the sum of the individual (pseudo-)covariance \cite[]{Neeser+93} terms as they appear in eq.~(\ref{toomet}).
-The bottom row shows the $\kb=\kbp$ diagonal elements of each of the latter, wrapped as $k_x$ and $k_y$ about the zero wavenumber in the center, following the independently (via eq.~\ref{interm}) calculated blurred square of the spectral density, as labeled.
-Indeed, as per eq.~(\ref{varHk3}), the main diagonal of the periodogram covariance, its variance, equals the square of the blurred spectral density, that is, $\bar{\mcS}^2\hsomm\ofk=\var\big\{|H\ofk|^2\}$.
+The bottom row shows the $\kb=\kbp$ diagonal elements of each of the latter, wrapped as $k_x$ and $k_y$ about the zero wavenumber in the center, following the independently (via eq.~\ref{interm}) calculated square of the blurred spectral density, as labeled.
+The main diagonal of the periodogram covariance, its variance $\cov\big\{|H\ofk|^2,|H\ofk|^2\big\}=\var\big\{|H\ofk|^2\}$, matches the square of the blurred spectral density~$\bar{\mcS}\ofst^2\hsomm\ofk$.

 The second implementation for calculating the covariance of the blurred and correlated score is by considering the terms in eq.~(\ref{toometu}).
 Returning to the integral form of eq.~(\ref{specblur}), rewritten with the explicit acknowledgment of a window function $w(\xb)$, which may not be unitary, used as a subscript, we write, integrating over the Nyquist plane of frequencies, for the case of the second term of eq.~(\ref{toometu}),